Jesse Buel

-Jesse Buel (January 4, 1778 – October 6, 1839) was an American newspaper publisher, politician, and agricultural reformer.
+Jesse Buel (January 4, 1778 – October 6, 1839) was an American newspaper publisher, agricultural reformer, and politician.

 Early life

 Jesse Buel was born on a farm in Coventry, Connecticut, the youngest of 14 children.
 At the age of 12 he moved with his family to Rutland, Vermont.
 He served an apprenticeship to a Rutland printer and later worked as a journeyman printer on New York City and upstate New York newspapers.

-Early career
+Newspaper career

-Between 1797 and 1821, Buel published newspapers: the Northern Budget (Lansingburgh and Troy), 1797-1801; the Guardian (Poughkeepsie), 1801-02; the Political Barometer (Poughkeepsie), 1802-03; the Plebian (Kingston), 1803-1813; and the Argus (Albany), 1813-21.
-In the process, he built up a considerable fortune in capital and property in the process.
+Between 1797 and 1821, Buel published newspapers: the Northern Budget (Lansingburgh and Troy), 1797-1801; the Guardian (Poughkeepsie), 1801–02; the Political Barometer (Poughkeepsie), 1802–03; the Plebian (Kingston), 1803-1813; and the Argus (Albany), 1813-21.
+In the process, he built up a considerable fortune in capital and property.
 He was also the official state printer during his time in Albany.
-After 1821, he shifted his professional energies toward agricultural reform, a cause to which he devoted the latter part of his life.

-Work in Agricultural Reform
+Agricultural reform efforts

 In 1821, Buel, then 43, surprised many of his acquaintances by announcing that he was leaving his profitable printing business to pursue his long-standing interest in the cause of agricultural reform.
 Echoing Thomas Jefferson, Buel believed that, "Agriculture is truly our nursing mother, which gives food, and growth, and wealth, and moral health and character to our country.
 It may be considered the great wheel which moves all the machinery of society."
 He bought an 85-acre property west of Albany to establish his own farm where he could put his reform principles into practice.
 Like other reformers of the period, he saw close links among social, moral, and economic improvement, and translated these into farming through an emphasis on good stewardship of farmland through maintaining its fertility rather than exploiting it in search of faster profits.